Sirius-social/didcomm-mediator/docs/AdminGuide.md

 In example above ```https://mediator-service.com``` is Webroot, it is DNS-specific name of server to make it visible all over internet, it is static part of endpoint addresses with dynamic nature.

+**Typing right webroot value is critical part to achieve serviceable endpoints**

+There are two ways to configure webroot:
+  1. Pass environment variable ```WEBROOT``` to docker container
+  2. Configure with Admin page

+Notice: environment variable has more priority, so if you have earlier configured webroot via admin page, value provided with env var will replace it

 ![Grant endpoint address](_static/rfc0211.svg?raw=true)

+See interoperability protocols details:
+  - [RFC 0160](https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol): establish P2P connection
+  - [RFC 0211](https://github.com/hyperledger/aries-rfcs/tree/master/features/0211-route-coordination): allocate endpoint address by client and maintain routing keys